onzfonz/comp227/src/content/6/en/part6c.md

 ```

 <!-- Nyt komponentin _App_ sisällä määritelty muuttuja <i>dispatch</i> eli käytännössä redux-storen dispatch-funktio on lisätty useEffectille parametrina annettuun taulukkoon. **Jos** dispatch-muuttujan sisältö muuttuisi ohjelman suoritusaikana, suoritettaisiin efekti uudelleen, näin ei kuitenkaan ole, eli varoitus on tässä tilanteessa oikeastaan aiheeton. -->
-Now the variable <i>dispatch</i> we define in the *App* component, which practically is the dispatch function of the redux store, has been added to the array useEffect receives as a parameter.
+Now the variable `dispatch` we define in the `App` component, which practically is the dispatch function of the redux store, has been added to the array useEffect receives as a parameter.
 **If** the value of the dispatch variable would change during runtime,
 the effect would be executed again.
 This however cannot happen in our application, so the warning is unnecessary.